yugabyte/yugabyte-db/docs/content/stable/develop/change-data-capture/using-yugabytedb-grpc-replication/debezium-connector-yugabytedb.md

 {{< /note >}}

-When the `decimal.handling.mode` property is set to `double`, the connector represents all `DECIMAL`, `NUMERIC`, and `MONEY` values as Java double values and encodes them as shown in the following table.
+When the `decimal.handling.mode` property is set to `double`, the connector represents all DECIMAL, NUMERIC, and MONEY values as Java double values and encodes them as shown in the following table.

 The following table describes mappings when `decimal.handling.mode` is `double`.